 Many global and regional conventions and treaties are relevant for the CTI.
-At the start of the CTI-CFF, the Convention on Biological Diversity2 (CBD), known informally as the Biodiversity Convention, was often referred to.
-The Biodiversity Convention has three main goals including: i) the conservation of biological diversity (or biodiversity); ii) the sustainable use of its components; and iii) the fair and equitable sharing of benefits arising from genetic resources.
+At the start of the CTI-CFF, the Convention on Biological Diversity2 (CBD) was often referred to.
+The Convention on Biological Diversity (CBD) has three main objectives namely i) the conservation of biological diversity; ii) the sustainable use of its components; and iii) the fair and equitable sharing of benefits arising from genetic resources.
 The CBD Conference of Parties (COP) in 2020 with its Priority Actions and Aichi Targets have higher relevance for the CTI-CFF.
-The United Nations Convention on the Law of the Sea, 19823 (1982 UNCLOS) continues to be mentioned in deliberations of the CT countries on obligation, duties and rights of coastal states-The significant progress facilitated by the CTI-CFF of the CT6 in identifying and declaring MPAs, has been a major contribution to the World Parks Congress (WPC).
+The post biodiversity target that will be adopted at COP-16 of CBD will further support the work under NPOA 2.0 towards sustainable marine resource conservation.
+The United Nations Convention on the Law of the Sea, 1982 (1982 UNCLOS) continues to be mentioned in deliberations of the CT countries on obligation, duties and rights of coastal states.
+The significant progress facilitated by the CTI-CFF of the CT6 in identifying and declaring MPAs, has been a major contribution to the World Parks Congress (WPC).
 These conventions continue to be of high relevance to the CT region although other conventions adopted since RPOA 1.0 are potentially more relevant.
-These include firstly the Paris Agreement4, which builds upon the United Nations Framework Convention on Climate Change (UNFCCC) and brings all nations into a common cause to undertake ambitious efforts to mitigate and adapt to climate change with enhanced support to assist developing countries such as the Green Climate Fund (GCF) and secondly, Agenda 2030 and the Sustainable Development Goals (SDGs), including SDG1 (No Poverty), SDG2 (Zero Hunger), SDG13 (Climate Action), SDG14 (Life Below Water) and SDG 17(Partnership).
+These include firstly the Paris Agreement4, which builds upon the United Nations Framework Convention on Climate Change (UNFCCC) and brings all nations into a common cause to undertake ambitious efforts to mitigate and adapt to climate change with enhanced support to assist developing countries such as the Green Climate Fund (GCF) and secondly, the 2030 agenda for sustainable development and the Sustainable Development Goals (SDGs).

 The RPOA 2.0 offers the ultimate opportunity for the CTI-CFF to focus regional actions for delivery of national commitments and obligations to these global conventions.
-The CTI-CFF is one of only few
+The CTI-CFF is one of only few regional platforms where this combination of several Southeast Asia and Pacific countries comes together on these issues, and it has been important in triggering better exchange of information and instigating joint planning between and amongst governments, NGOs and donors.
+The planning done in RPOA 1.0 under the Seascape Goal is seen as an example of transboundary and large marine